 You love both and you lie and hate it.
 It destroys you and every day is more dangerous and you work harder and when you come out from your work you know what is happening is impossible, but you live day to day as in a war.
 Ernest Hemingway, A Moveable Feast

 It’s a story as old as the ages.
 Boy meets girl, boy loses girl, boy gets girl, girl loses boy to other girl.
-It always seemed to me that Hem loved Hadley best.
+I always knew that Hem loved Hadley best.
 It could just be that Hem and Hadley were together at the beginning, before he was THE Ernest Hemingway.
 She loved him when he was just Wemedge, Tatie, and Ernie.
 She willingly used her modest trust to fund their life in Paris, a truly fruitful time for Hemingway in terms of creativity, useful alliances and friendships, and ambiance.
 While Hem had been in love before, most notably with Agnes Von Kurowsky, the nurse in Italy (more of her in some other post perhaps), Hadley and Hem seemed connected at the hip in the early years.
 Even when Hem was not thrilled by the announcement of a baby being on the way, he by all reports adored Jack aka Bumby and was a good father to all three of his boys.
 His longing for a daughter remained always unfulfilled.
-But I digress. ( Feel free to guest post, by the way.)
+But I digress.

 Pauline has been portrayed as a Mata Hari sort of figure in most biographies including the originally edited version of A Moveable Feast.
-Mary, Hem’s fourth wife, edited the first version and chose the title, which is a tour de force.
-The first version was published in 1964 just three years after Papa’s death in July 1961 and Mary was known for protecting the Hemingway legacy fiercely—not that that’s a bad thing.
+Mary, Hem’s fourth wife, edited the first version and Aaron Hotchner chose the title, which is a tour de force.
+The first version was published in 1964 just three years after Papa’s death in July 1961 and Mary was known for protecting the Hemingway legacy fiercely.
 It is clear that her view of the past colored the decisions as to which incidents were included in the book and which were not.
-However, that being said, she also must have had some insight into how Papa experienced those events as they had a long marriage and Papa was a reconteur.
+However, that being said, she also must have had some insight into how Papa experienced those events as they had a long marriage and Papa was a raconteur.
 I presume Mary heard a lot about the Paris years.

 The new version of A Moveable Feast , published by Hemingway’s regular publisher, Scribner’s, was edited by Sean Hemingway, son of Patrick Hemingway, one of Hem’s son with Pauline.
 It is more generous to Pauline.
 The new version allegedly presents material in a truer, less edited form and relies on a typed manuscript that is said to have been the last draft that Hem worked on, with his original handwritten notations followed more truly.
 One famous passage about Hemingway’s pain at still loving loyal Hadley but being in love with Pauline with whom he has just had a tryst reads: